-SUBJECT: Independent Accountants' Report on the Bureau Civil Penalty Fund's 2018 Compliance

-With the Improper Payments Information Act of 2002, as Amended
+SUBJECT: OIG Report 2020-FMIC-C-013: Independent Accountants' Report on the Bureau Civil Penalty Fund's 2019 Compliance With the Improper Payments Information Act of 2002, as Amended

-This memorandum transmits the subject audit report, prepared by TFC Consulting, Inc. We contracted with TFC to audit the Bureau of Consumer Financial Protection (Bureau) Civil Penalty Fund's compliance with the Improper Payments Information Act of 2002, as amended (IPIA), for fiscal year 2018.
+This memorandum transmits the subject audit report, prepared by Brown & Company CPAs and Management Consultants, PLLC.
+We contracted with Brown & Company to audit the Bureau of Consumer Financial Protection Civil Penalty Fund's compliance with the Improper Payments Information Act of 2002, as amended (IPIA), for fiscal year 2019.
 IPIA has been amended by the Improper Payments Elimination and Recovery Act of 2010 and the Improper Payments Elimination and Recovery Improvement Act of 2012.
+On March 2, 2020, the president signed into law the Payment Integrity Information Act of 2019.
+This act replaces the various requirements under IPIA with a consolidated framework and contains additional requirements for the Bureau that will be considered during the 2020 IPIA audit.
+The 2019 audit followed the law in place at the beginning of the audit work.

-The contract requires the audit to be performed in accordance with the auditing standards applicable to performance audits contained in the Government Auditing Standards, issued by the Comptroller General of the United States.
-We reviewed and monitored the work of TFC to ensure compliance with the contract and Government Auditing Standards.
-TFC is responsible for the accompanying report, Bureau of Consumer Financial Protection Civil Penalty Fund's - Audit Report: Independent Accountants' Report on Compliance With the Improper Payments Information Act of 2002, as Amended, dated April 26, 2019.
+The contract requires the audit to be performed in accordance with the auditing standards applicable to performance audits contained in Government Auditing Standards, issued by the comptroller general of the United States.
+We reviewed and monitored the work of Brown & Company to ensure compliance with the contract and Government Auditing Standards.
+Brown & Company is responsible for the accompanying report, Bureau of Consumer Financial Protection Civil Penalty Fund's Audit Report-Independent Accountants' Report on Compliance With the Improper Payments Information Act of 2002, as Amended, dated April 20, 2020.

-We appreciate the cooperation that TFC received from Bureau personnel during the audit.
+We appreciate the cooperation that Brown & Company received from Bureau personnel during the audit.
 The report will be distributed to the following individuals and organizations as required by IPIA and Office of Management and Budget guidance: